clduab11/parallax-pal/README.md

 Our support team is ready to assist you:
 - 📧 support@parallaxanalytics.com
-- 💬 Live chat on our website
+- 💬 Future LLM-supported/live chat support options on our website
 - 📚 [Knowledge Base](https://docs.parallaxanalytics.com)

 ## 📄 License